ahmadsayed/cloud-from-scratch/README.md

 Simpler at least on the digram
 Single control plan
 Mainly Kubernetes Skills is required
+Storage and Networking will be handled as Kubernetes resources.

 #### Disadvantage
-Still new technology as opensource
+Still new technology as opensource, might lack some Enterprise requirements *this line should be added anyway for any new technology not sure what it means :(*
-Commercial support  by Redhat CNV still in [Tech preview as per the time of writing this article](https://www.redhat.com/en/resources/container-native-virtualization)
+Still Commercial support will be provided by Redhat CNV still in [Tech preview as per the time of writing this article](https://www.redhat.com/en/resources/container-native-virtualization)
-UI and Dahsboard not available again, Redhat CNV will introduce it.
+UI and Dahsboard not available, Redhat CNV will introduce it as per of their OpenShift Console.

 ## Without Further Ado let's build a Private Cloud based Kuebrnetes